joey-public/su22_software_emb_sys/assignments/4_assignment4/README.md

 ## Assignment Part 1: Sobel Filter
 ### Compile and run instructions
 ```
+cd ./sobel
+make
+./sobel arg1 arg2 arg3
+#arg1 and arg2 re width and height
+#arg3 is mode.
+0 for openCV, 1 for CPU, 2 for GPU
 ```
 ### Deliverables
 1. Report approximate execution times for OpenCV Sobel, CPU Sobel,  and GPU Sobel for different image sizes.